Jaco5/secret/README.md

 If you find shops, you can buy things.

 If you are under attack, you can choose to fight or flee.

+--stats?
+    -dead or not dead, or allow chances?